Deep Dive into PumaPay Smart Contract Vulnerabilities

 Audit Findings Overview

 Two leading security firms, SmartDec and Hacken, conducted independent audits of PumaPay's smart contracts.
 Their reports uncovered several critical vulnerabilities that could impair contract integrity or enable malicious actors to exploit the system.
-Understanding these flaws provides insight into potential risks and the importance of rigorous security practices in DeFi projects.
+While the reports varied in emphasis, the underlying message is consistent: rigorous controls and formal validation steps are essential in DeFi projects.
+For readers seeking a methodological lens, see Critical Vulnerabilities in Smart Contract Audits for how to read audit notes beyond the score.

 Key Vulnerabilities Identified